julioww/gifshow/README.md

 Endless grid with trending gifs using Giphy API

 ## Architecture
-I tried to not follow any specific architecture, I adapted the __MVVM__ architecture to the project needs, using also: Builders, Interactors.
+I tried to not follow any specific architecture, I adapted the __MVVM__ architecture to the project needs, using also: Builders and Interactors.

 ## To run
 - clone the repo and install the pods